VainF/Torch-Pruning/README.md

 ### Low-level pruning functions

-We have to manually handle the broken dependencies without DependencyGraph.
+In absence of DependencyGraph, We have to manually handle the broken dependencies layer by layer.

 ```python
 tp.prune_conv( model.conv1, idxs=[2,6,9] )